discord-net/Discord.Net/docs/guides/commands/post-execution.md

 ### RuntimeResult

+`RuntimeResult` was originally introduced in 1.0 to allow developers to centralize their command result logic.
+In other words, it is a result type that is designed to be returned when the command has finished its execution.

-This class was introduced in 1.0, but it wasn't widely adopted due to the aforementioned [ExecuteAsync] drawback.
+However, it wasn't widely adopted due to the aforementioned [ExecuteAsync] drawback.
 Since we now have access to a proper result-handler via the [CommandExecuted] event, we can start making use of this class.

-#### What is it?

-`RuntimeResult` was introduced to allow developers to centralize their command result logic.
-In other words, it is a result type that is designed to be returned when the command has finished its execution.

-#### How to make use of it?

 The best way to make use of it is to create your own version of `RuntimeResult`.
 You can achieve this by inheriting the `RuntimeResult`